 After the training set has been created, press right to enter the Browse Specimen Data menu.
 Navigate to the first temperature: Minimum.
 Now we will begin scanning each pre-labeled specimen.
 Be careful not to remove too many specimens at a time from the temperature controlled environment, as you want the set temperature to remain constant across specimens.

 Place the first specimen on the lens, and with Specimen 1 highlighted on the list, press the right arrow to collect the training spectra.
+Do not press the square/scan button to gather training set spectra.
 The instrument will indicate “Processing”.
-Do not press the square/scan button to gather training set spectra.
+Do not move the specimen until the “Processing” cue disappears.
 Mark the position and orientation with permanent marker on the fruit so that measurements at the next two temperature ranges will be consistent.